 |5.
 The Rowing Stroke||11.
 Nations Cup Regatta|

 Like all other aquatic sports, Rowing has some basic necessities in order to prevent loss of life or serious injury.
 The "Ten Commandments" are :-

 Boats or shells were traditionally made from wood, but are now mostly fabricated from carbon fibre and plastic (eg. kevlar).
-They are 597 to 622 mm wide, and from 8.2 metres to 19.9 metres long.
+Boats are from 7.2 metres in length.
 A small fin is fitted at the bottom for stability.
 A rudder is attached to the fin or the stem (except on sculling boats).
 A white ball is attached to the bow (safety measure, photo-finish).
 A washboard prevents waves from splashing water aboard.
 Seats are fitted with wheels which roll on tracks called slides.

 There are nine classes of boat, of which five are for sweep-oared rowing in which the rower uses one oar with both hands, and three are for sculling in which two sculls are used, one in each hand.

 Some classes carry a coxswain who either sits in the stern or lies in the bow to steer the boat.
 The boat classes are: